 Need a book for your class?
-Hamilton County Library has many books and all of them are available for teachers to use.
+Hamilton County Library has many books and all of them are available for teachers and students to use.
 Hamilton County Library has a wide selection of children books that can meet any of your teaching needs.
-We have many classic books such as, Dr. Seuss, Where the Wild Things Are, and Cloudy With a Chance of Meatballs.
-Plus we have many newer and Popular books like, Pete the Cat.
-We also have many Non-Fiction books that are easy to read and understand for young readers such as The Amazing Animals series.
+We have many classic books such as: Dr. Seuss, Where the Wild Things Are, and Cloudy With a Chance of Meatballs.
+Plus we have many newer and popular books like Pete the Cat.
+We also have many Non-Fiction and Fiction books that are easy to read and understand for young readers such as The Amazing Animals series.

 BookFlix is a fun online reading website that has both videos of books and books that children can read for themselves.
 They also have the option of having a narrator read with them.
 Children search for books by Genre and then by Title.
 To go to BookFlix: go to the Research for Kids page on the Kansas State Library website and click on the BookFlix link.
 Like Tumble Book Library, BookFlix cannot be shown in front of a class.
 However, individual students can watch these books by themselves on their own computer.

 The Britannica Resources

-Why should you let your students search through questionable resources online?
+Why use questionable resources online?
 Britannica School is the Britannica Encyclopedia designed especially for School aged readers.
 Britannica School is split up in three different sections: Elementary, Middle School and High School.
 For Elementary students: go to the Research for Kids page on the Kansas State Library website and click on the Britannica School link.
 For High School and Middle School, go to the Student Research page.
 Then Click on the Britannica School Link.
 This is a must use resource for study and research and a must use for your students to use in the classroom.
 It is simple to navigate and contains trust-able information.

 Britannica Library/Britannica Academic